Why Senior Data Engineers Are Failing 2026 Tech Screens

 await asyncio.gather(*[process_batch(b) for b in batches])

-The interview isn't asking you to memorize this.
-It's asking: why a semaphore for backpressure?
-What happens if the embedding API rate-limits you mid-batch?
-How do you handle partial failures without re-embedding the entire corpus?
-These are idempotency and retry questions you've been answering your entire career; the context just moved to vectors.
+The screen isn’t a memorization test.
+The interviewer asks: why a semaphore for backpressure?
+What happens if the embedding API rate-limits mid-batch?
+How does the system handle partial failures without re-embedding the entire corpus?
+Those are idempotency and retry questions a senior DE has been answering for years; only the context moved to vectors.

 Meta rolled out AI-assisted coding interviews starting October 2025 and adopted them across all SWE roles in 2026.
-Their DE interview loop still has one of the tightest pass bars: you need at least 3 out of 5 correct on both SQL and Python sections just to advance to onsite.
+Their DE interview loop still has one of the tightest pass bars: at least 3 out of 5 correct on both SQL and Python sections to advance to onsite.

 Databricks presents a wild paradox: over 80% of new databases on their platform are now created by AI agents, yet their interviews still focus on deep Spark internals and manual lakehouse architecture.
-They're testing for a world they're actively automating away.
+They are testing for a world they are actively automating away.

 Scale AI and OpenAI treat vector database evaluation metrics (Faithfulness, Answer Relevance, Context Relevance) as standard interview components.